krishna2/krishna2.github.io/2019-books-classical-music-of-south-india.md

 I can see this easily being translated to a full fledged one semester course.

 I wish that he publishes his current work soon with even more enriching educational information and of course, lots of demo videos too.
+An interesting personal find for me while looking up on his wikipedia article - Dr. LS and I share the same birthday! (although, years apart in age and light-years apart in music).

 -----

 Happy reading!